jsr6720/jsr6720.github.io/_posts/2025-02-15-how-i-use-llm-ai-tools-everyday.md

 Probably the most egregious code smell I experienced while using AI was its propensity to generate all functionality in one file or apply dozens of line changes at once.
 Never mind importing a common library or knowing what’s available in the project’s utilities folder—AI is very happy to rewrite entire functionalities to ensure the code generated “works.”
 At this point, you’ve likely reached the 80 percent generation threshold and are better off switching directly to the IDE; apply your expertise to complete the task.

 AI is especially susceptible to generic error messages.
 For example, when prompted to solve a timeout error or file not found, AI is just as happy to extend timeouts to 5 minutes or add the missing file, whereas a human expert would understand that these are often symptoms of an underlying problem.
-This is remediable by providing more guidance via prompting, but again proving the long term need for experts who understand how software works.
+This is remediable by providing more guidance via prompting, but again demonstrates the long-term need for experts who understand how software works.

 One particularly humorous experience is AI suggesting one fix that led to me another error message, then, with that fix, led me back to the original error.
-I would say this is the closest I’ve come to simulating a recursive “autonomous agent”-like experience[^agent}.
+I would say this is the closest I’ve come to simulating a recursive “autonomous agent”-like experience.[^agent]

 Another area that AI struggles with is generating version-specific code with features only present in that version.
 I experienced this most predominately with Apple native development (Objective C->Swift), Ruby (2->3), AWS functionality, and aforementioned Kotlin major upgrade.
 These are very real challenges that don’t have a singular right answer from AI tooling but require a software engineer to understand how to resolve.